acazacu/nvent/README.md

 - it has a NAT Gateway that enables the builder to talk to this repo
 - it sets up an OpenVPN server that allows me connect to the AWS VPC to access the private resources and domains
 - it sets up a [Drone CI](https://drone.io) pipeline to consume this repo's [Git Flow](https://guides.github.com/introduction/flow/).
 The pipeline:
-    - deploys tagged releases made in this repo to master, into production env: S3 via Cloudfront, publicly accessible
+- deploys tagged releases made in this repo to master into production env via Drone: S3 via Cloudfront, publicly accessible
-    - deploys all feature branch pushes made in this repo into the dev environment: S3, privately accessible
+- deploys all feature branch pushes made in this repo into the dev environmentvia Drone : S3, privately accessible

+This setup is all custom, I didn't use AWS's service stack for NAT, VPN, code building and deploying.

 Why Vue?
 A client asked me about it, so I set this up as a demo for them.
 Otherwise, for a mostly static website like this one, plain HTML would do the trick :)